1. Home

 Access to education for all

-Without an education, children's employment and livelihoods remain limited, with significant socio-economic and health impacts.
+Without education, children's employment and livelihoods remain limited, with significant socio-economic and health impacts.

 One of the UN’s Sustainable Development Goals is to ensure that every child completes primary and secondary school by 2030.
 Over the past decade, significant gains have been made in improving child and adult literacy rates.
-But poverty, conflict, gender inequality and COVID-19 threaten to wipe out years of progress.
+Yet, over 244 million children and youth remain out of school globally, with many facing barriers linked to poverty, conflict, and discrimination.

 Access to education stats